 - Building acoustics measurements using impulse response measurement technique as described in ISO 18233.

 - Enables the measurement of sound insulation and reverberation time under severe background conditions.

 - Performs tests of dividing walls with extreme sound insulation indices.

 - Fulfils the requirements of the IEC 60268-16 Standard for STIPA.

-- Includes signal excitation CD (Nor1034) for use through separate public address loudspeaker system or portable CD-player.
+- Download standardized signal excitation from our webpage, for use through separate public address loudspeaker system.

 - Background noise correction

 Adding STIPA option to Nor140 turns the analyser into a powerful tool for analysing the Speech Transmission quality in public areas.
 The method can be used to compare the speech trans-mission quality at various positions and under various conditions within the same listening space.
 STIPA replaces the former used RASTI method as a more accurate method compared to RASTI.

 A measurement in one listening position takes about 13 sec.
 Unlike many other STIPA measurement systems, the Nor140 can also correct the results for the background noise.
 In addition all calculated indexes are displayed, not only the single STIPA value.
 This feature is valuable for engineers optimising the room acoustics in public spaces or other areas where the speech quality is important.

 Option 13 requires that minimum option 1 be installed!